 For my first trip of 2019, I visited Sierra Leone, the country I call home.
 It was an amazing trip and I already miss it.
 I miss the sunshine, the people, the clothes and most importantly the food.
 My posts on Sierra Leone has been split into 2 parts, part 1 is the culture, and part 2 is Sierra Leone as a holiday destination.
-Today I’ll be focusing on culture and tomorrow I’ll focus on the holiday aspects of it.

 Sierra Leone is a small country off the coast of west Africa.
 Our neighbouring countries are Guinea and Liberia.
 We have a population of 7.5 million people (less that the population of London) and our capital city is Freetown.

 Like in every country, people come in different shapes and sizes, different personalities and characters, but there is one trait that I think is found in most Sierra Leonians.
 We are very religious.
 Not in the ‘you must believe what I believe’ kind of way, but in a ‘we believe in God and will reference Him at every opportunity’ kind of way.

 Sierra Leone is a Muslim majority country with a Christina minority but that means nothing to most Sierra Leonians.
 Muslim children are sent to Catholic schools and vice versa.
 The only things that parents care about is the level of education, not the religion that runs it.
 On almost every bus that I saw there was a reference to religion whether it was ‘Jesus is Lord’ or ‘May Allah forgive us all’, it was there.

 Muslim and Christian intermarriage/ conversion is a common thing.
 Our culture is about people believing what they want to belief as long as it makes them into good people, no one will interject or oppose to it.
 In my family alone, there have been so many intermarriages and conversions that we have Mohammeds who are Christians and Marys who are Muslims.
 Its just who we are.